-My research begins with documentary, but opens onto larger questions regarding power, difference, visibility, and the human.
+My research begins with documentary, but opens onto larger questions regarding power, difference, and the human.

 I have also written about topics such as racism and postcoloniality, immaterial child labor, animal art, seriousness in documentary, and Indian cinema in a number of journals, books, and anthologies such as Camera Obscura, differences, World Picture, and Film Quarterly.
-A selected list of my publications appears below, and a full list can be seen on my website.
+Some of my recent publications appear below, and a full list can be seen on poojarangan.com.

-My teaching spans the areas of media studies and critical theory, with a special focus on documentary and discourses of otherness, such as childhood, ethnicity, animality, and disability.
-My classes are often organized around a central question or contradiction, such as: “Why does documentary take itself so seriously?” or “Do children need our protection, or do we need protection from children?”
-I often find that provocations such as these open up revealing insights regarding contemporary media forms and the flows of power in our postmodern climate.
+My teaching spans the areas of media studies and critical theory, with a special focus on documentary culture, as it intersects with and opens onto questions of voice, listening, accent, carcerality, and disability.
+My classes are often organized around a central question or contradiction, such as: “Why does documentary take itself so seriously?” or “What needs to be abolished—not just canceled—in our media environment in order for us to imagine a world without prisons?”
+I often find that provocations such as these open up revealing insights regarding contemporary media forms and the flows of power in neoliberal times.

 Some of the seminar classes that I teach regularly include “The Documentary Impulse,” “The Confession,” “The Queerness of Children” (First Year Seminar), and “Disability Media.”
 I regularly teach “Coming to Terms: Media” (a course introducing critical keywords and frameworks for the study of media) and co-teach integrated theory-practice courses with my colleagues in Film and Media Studies.
 Before coming to Amherst, I taught at the New School in New York, where, in addition to courses on confessional media and documentary, I developed classes on topics such as humanitarian intervention, ethnographic film, and critical methods in cultural studies.
 These remain persistent themes in the courses I teach at Amherst.